d-kleine/GenerativeAI/project3_AI-Photo-Editing-Inpainting/README.md

 ```
 **Step 4: Run the code**

-To run the code, make sure the project folder it the root folder.
+To run the code, make sure the project folder is the root folder.
 Run the Python code provided in `starter.ipynb`.

 # Implementation
 For this project, a web application has been provided to enable the swapping of backgrounds for subjects in images.
 The implementation involves following steps: